New Channel Coding Lower Bounds for Noisy Permutation Channels: New Bounds on Rate

 Let the message is uniform on $\mathcal{M}$.
 Then, we take the expectation overall codewords to obtain

 This completes the proof. \end{proof}

 In the view of Theorem \ref{thm:random_coding_bound}, some remarks are in order.
-Firstly, we do not use the union bound for scaling but analyze the relationship between error events.
-Thus, Theorem \ref{thm:random_coding_bound} improves the probability of error to the sum of finite events and independent of blocklength $n$, which makes our bound much stronger than \cite{makur_coding_2020}.
-This conclusion is consistent with our intuition: the rate of decay of $P_e$ is dominated by the rate of decay of the probability of error in distinguishing two "close" messages.
+Firstly, we do not use the union bound for scaling but analyze the relationship between error events by Lemma \ref{lemma:event_disjoint}.
+Thus, for each $P_m$, Theorem \ref{thm:random_coding_bound} upper bounds the probability of error with the sum of the probabilities of the events on $\mathcal{R}_{P_m}$, which makes our bound much stronger than \cite{makur_coding_2020}.
+Additionally, this conclusion is consistent with our intuition: the rate of decay of $P_e$ is dominated by the rate of decay of the probability of error in distinguishing two "close" messages.